 6. Travelers who don’t want to maximize their free travel by getting multiple cards

 Essentially the exact same reasoning as that previous one.
 If you’re going to deprive yourself of hundreds or thousands of dollars in free travel by not getting multiple cards, then at least get the card with the best earn rate.

 The earn rate is absolutely less important and less lucrative than welcome bonuses.
 There’s absolutely no debate.
 But if you’re not going to get welcome bonuses, then and only then the earn rate is vital.
 And the American Express Cobalt Card has the best earn rate.

 Want to be the first to get our free travel rewards course and all our content?

-The American Express Cobalt Card is one of the best in Canada.
+The American Express Cobalt Card is one of the best in Canada, if not the best.
 If you want to maximize your free travel, chances are it’s a great card for you.
-With the redemption flexibility, the amazing earn rate, the great welcome bonus, the free additional cards, and the good insurance coverage, it’s no surprise that we at Flytrippers consider this one of the best credit cards in Canada for travelers.
+With the redemption flexibility, the amazing earn rate, the great welcome bonus, the free additional cards, and the good insurance coverage, it’s no surprise that we at Flytrippers love it.

 Have any questions on the Cobalt Card?
 Ask me in the comments below.

 Featured image: Bali landscape (photo credit: Andrey Bond)